-If these grounds are believed to exist, the faculty member shall have access to the grievance procedures outlined in section II (below).
+If these grounds are believed to exist, the faculty member shall have access to the grievance procedures outlined in "Grievance Procedure for Denial of Tenure or Promotion" (below).

-II.
 GRIEVANCE PROCEDURE FOR DENIAL OF TENURE OR PROMOTION

 Upon receiving notice of denial of tenure or promotion, the faculty member may seek relief by taking the steps outlined below.